Niceville in Okaloosa County, Florida — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Charity & Public Work.
 In addition, it is included in the Civilian Conservation Corps (CCC) series list.
 A significant historical date for this entry is May 19, 1933.

 Location.
 30° 31.413′ N, 86° 29.886′ W. Marker is in Niceville, Florida, in Okaloosa County.
-Marker is at the intersection of West John Sims Parkway and Evans Street on West John Sims Parkway.
+It is at the intersection of West John Sims Parkway and Evans Street on West John Sims Parkway.
 Located at Turkey Creek Park.
 Touch for map .
 Marker is at or near this postal address: 340 W John Sims Pkwy, Niceville FL 32578, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Old Maritime City (approx. 0.7 miles away); Niceville Fire (approx. ¾ mile away); Boggy Mill Company Site (approx. 1.4 miles away); Eglin Air Force Base (approx. 2.3 miles away); RF4-Phantom II (approx. 5.4 miles away); IM-99 BOMARC Launch Platform (approx. 5.4 miles away); M118 General Purpose Bomb (approx. 5.4 miles away); AGM-109 MRASM Missile (approx. 5.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Old Maritime City (approx. 0.7 miles away); Niceville Fire (approx. ¾ mile away); Boggy Mill Company Site (approx. 1.4 miles away); Eglin Air Force Base (approx. 2.3 miles away); RF4-Phantom II (approx. 5.4 miles away); IM-99 BOMARC Launch Platform (approx. 5.4 miles away); M118 General Purpose Bomb (approx. 5.4 miles away); AGM-109 MRASM Missile (approx. 5.4 miles away).
 Touch for a list and map of all markers in Niceville.

 More about this marker.
 The statue for Niceville will be the 77th CCC worker statue in the United States.